utiasSTARS/utiasSTARS.github.io/_pages/lfgp.md

 ## Bibliography

 [^1]: I. Kostrikov, K. K. Agrawal, D. Dwibedi, S. Levine, and J. Tompson, “Discriminator-Actor-Critic: Addressing Sample Inefficiency and Reward Bias in Adversarial Imitation Learning,” presented at the Proceedings of the International Conference on Learning Representations (ICLR’19), New Orleans, LA, USA, May 2019.
+[^2]: A. Ecoffet, J. Huizinga, J. Lehman, K. O. Stanley, and J. Clune, “First return, then explore,” Nature, vol. 90, no. 7847, pp. 580–586, Feb.
+2021.
-[^2]: M. Riedmiller et al., “Learning by Playing: Solving Sparse Reward Tasks from Scratch,” in Proceedings of the 35th International Conference on Machine Learning (ICML’18), Stockholm, Sweden, Jul.
+[^3]: M. Riedmiller et al., “Learning by Playing: Solving Sparse Reward Tasks from Scratch,” in Proceedings of the 35th International Conference on Machine Learning (ICML’18), Stockholm, Sweden, Jul.
 2018, pp. 4344–4353.